-Chinese Medicine Treatment for Asthma
+Traditional Chinese Medicine for Asthma

-From the perspective of Traditional Chinese Medicine, asthma can be caused by qi deficiency in lungs, kidneys and spleen.
+From the perspective of traditional Chinese medicine, asthma can be caused by qi deficiency in lungs, kidneys and spleen.
 Lungs open into the nose, qi deficiency make the lungs harder to move air in and out of the lungs, which leads to one of most common asthma symptoms, shortness of breath.
 Qi deficiency in kidneys will result in unable to receive or grasp air when breathing.
 Spleen is an essential organ in TCM.
 It is responsible for digestion and transforming food into essence, which transports to the lungs and other organs in the body.
 Qi deficiency in spleen can cause asthma when it is unable to transform and transport essence to the rest of the body.

 Chinese Herbs for Asthma

-For qi deficiency in lungs and kidneys, Ding Chuan Tang, an herbal formula can be prescribed.
-It contains herbs include Huang Qin, Bai Guo, Ma Huang, Xing Ren, Kuan Dong Hua, Gan Cao, and more.
-Other Chinese herbs that are considered beneficial for asthma include Ru Xiang, Bai Jie, Ku Shen, Ling Zi and Xi Xin.
+For qi deficiency in lungs and kidneys, Ding Chuan Tang, an herbal formula can be used.
+It contains herbs include Huang Qin, Bai Guo, Ma Huang, Xing Ren, Kuan Dong Hua, Gan Cao and more.
+Huang Qin (Chinese Skullcap) has been used in Chinese medicine for a variety of health conditions including asthma.
+It is used to reduce the frequency of asthma attacks at night.
+Other Chinese herbs that are considered beneficial for asthma include Bai Jie, Ku Shen, Ling Zhi and Xi Xin.

-Acupuncture Treatment for Asthma
+Acupuncture for Asthma